-When diving into the world of real estate, one of the frequent questions that come up is: “What is the difference between a condo and a townhouse?”
+When diving into the world of real estate, one of the frequent questions that comes up is: “What is the difference between a condo and a townhouse?”
 They might seem similar on the surface, but there are key distinctions to consider.
 At JVM Lending, we pride ourselves on ensuring our clients know the differences and can make an informed decision when buying a home.

 Condos vs. Townhomes: The Basic Structure